 Product liability case tried against Dean Machinery for selling a 14-year-old used 1845C Case skid steer loader (bobcat) with defective lockout controls for the bucket lift arm.
 Plaintiff suffered crush injuries.
 The trial resulted in a jury verdict against Dean Machinery in the amount of $1,000,000.
 A confidential settlement was reached with Defendant Case prior to trial.

 The first significant jury verdict against the manufacturers of contact-trip pneumatic nailers.
-Mr. Drabik suffered neurologic injury when a co-worker accidentally bumped the N16 nail gun into the head of Mr. Drabik.
-Mr. Drabik filed a product defect claim alleging that the contact-trip nailer was defective in design for not using a safer alternative, a sequential-trip.
+A construction worker suffered neurologic injury when a co-worker accidentally bumped the N16 nail gun into his head.
+The worker filed a product defect claim alleging that the contact-trip nailer was defective in design for not using a safer alternative, a sequential-trip.
 The jury returned a verdict for $1,500,000 in actual damages and $7,500,000 in punitive damages.
 The verdict led to the industry becoming more proactive in offering and communicating the safety advantages of the sequential-trip design.
 Since this verdict, our law firm has been involved in numerous other nail gun cases across the United States against manufacturers of framing, coil, and roofing nail guns including Stanley-Bostitch and Hitachi.